srebhan/label-milestone-action/README.md

-# Label to milestone world javascript action
+# Assign milestone to pull-requests from label

-This action assigns milestones to pull-requests based on labels.
+This javascript action assigns milestones to pull-requests based on the labels of that pull-request.
+The action has some assumptions listed below.

 ## Assumptions